 The Company sells to a large number of OEMs and distributors who service the aftermarket.
 The Company's credit risk associated with accounts receivable is minimized due to its customer base and wide geographic dispersion.
 The Company performs ongoing credit evaluations of its customers' financial condition and generally does not require collateral or charge interest on outstanding amounts.
-The Company had no concentrations of credit risk with any one customer greater than 4% of accounts receivables at April 2, 2016 and March 28, 2015, respectively.
+The Company had no concentrations of credit risk with any one customer greater than approximately 8% of accounts receivables at April 1, 2017 and 4% at April 2, 2016.